agiannotti/lld-code-challenge/README.md

 ## User Stories

 - A user can view a list of products
-- A user can view a list of products sorted by available categories
+- A user can view a list of available categories

 ## BackLog User Stories